-Joseph’s wife Alice, born in England, is also aged 32, their daughter Mary is 6, and sons William and Joseph are 5 and 3.
-There’s another brother – a 2 year old also (confusingly) recorded as William, but also called James.
-Ten years later Joseph and Alice’s family has grown – (although Mary died in 1887).
-There are now six sons, and Joseph senior is recorded as a labourer.
-William #2 is missing, but another son, Thomas, is recorded.
+Joseph’s wife Alice, born in England, was also aged 32, their daughter Mary was 6, and sons William and Joseph were 5 and 3.
+There was another brother – a 2 year old also (confusingly) recorded as William, but also called James.
+Ten years later Joseph and Alice’s family has grown – (although their daughter, Mary, died in 1887).
+There were now six sons, and Joseph senior was recorded as a labourer.
+William #2 was missing, but another son, Thomas, was recorded.

-Two others had been born and christened between George and Oliver; Alice and Robert, twins, who like Mary may not have survived.
+Two others had been born and christened between George and Oliver; Alice and Robert, twins, who, like Mary, may not have survived.
 A final child, a daughter, Emma, was born in 1893.

-In 1902 they mysteriously disappeared from the directory records, but in 1903 there were six Lighthearts in town, five of them (George, Jacob, Captain Joseph, Thomas and William) all living at 1111 Richards Street, and Joseph R at 1262 Burrard.
-It appears that Captain Joseph is the brothers’ father.
-In 1904 the five brothers were listed living at 1111 Richards, the year in which Lightheart, W A and Bros had a factory at the corner of Seymour and Helmcken.
+The rest of the family were living in Winnipeg in 1901; in fact, the entire family were shown there, including Joseph and William.
+Joseph senior, and all the older children were listed as carpenters.
+The family name was recorded as Lighthart, but all the names and birthdates were recorded accurately.
+Clearly the family didn’t stay long, but it fits with the information in his death notice that George Lightheart arrived in the city in 1902.This might explain why, in 1902, the entire family are missing from the directory records, but in 1903 there were six Lighthearts in town, five of them (George, Jacob, Captain Joseph, Thomas and William) all living at 1111 Richards Street, and Joseph R at 1262 Burrard.
+Captain Joseph was the brothers’ father.
+In 1904 the five brothers were listed living at 1111 Richards, the year in which Lightheart, W A and Bros were shown having a factory at the corner of Seymour and Helmcken.

 In 1921 Joseph’s widow Alice was still at Burns St, George was managing the Bute St building but living in Shaughnessy Heights, Jacob was living on Comox Street, Joseph on West 14th Avenue and Oliver on West 12th Avenue.
 William remained at Burrard Street.

-Oliver owned the Marlborough Apartments, on Jervis Street, built in 1928 and lived in West Point GreyBy 1931 Alice had moved to Stanley Park Manor on Haro Street, built that year, where Cecil Lightheart (almost certainly William’s son) was manager and William was the owner.
-(So he was probably developer as well, although now there’s a registered architectal firm designing the building, Hodgson and Simmonds).
+Oliver owned the Marlborough Apartments, on Jervis Street, built in 1928 and lived in West Point GreyBy 1931 Alice had moved to Stanley Park Manor on Haro Street, built that year, where Cecil Lightheart (almost certainly William’s son) was manager and William was the owner and developer of the $700,000 building, although there was a registered architectural firm designing the building, Hodgson and Simmonds).

 Both Cecil and William had homes in Shaughnessy, and Louise, George’s widow lived there too.
 Jacob was now listed as proprietor of the Cambridge Apartments, and was living on Bidwell Street, and Joseph owned and managed Vallejo Court, on West 10th Avenue but lived on West 14th Avenue.
-As this was built in 1927, it’s quite likely another Lightheart project.
-Oliver owned the Malborough Apartments, on Jervis Street, built in 1928 and lived in West Point Grey.
+This was built in 1927, and had originally been submitted as a 1923 project by George Lightheart.